 This is the first time I have fitted uprights without the “special nuts” which need a special 3/4” thin-walled long-reach socket to fit.
 Its replacement is the “Top Hat” spacer and a standard 1/2” UNF 1/2 nut.
 I found fitting this top hat spacer difficult, tight is not the word!

 The uprights and ball joints are a mixture of metric and imperial fittings.
-If you are unsure what tool to use, just look at the lock nuts: if the nylon is blue its a metric fixing, white is imperial.
+If you are unsure what tool to use, just look at the lock nuts: as a general rule if the nylon is blue its a metric fixing, white is imperial.
+This certainly the case for all the fixings supplied in my kit.

 I removed the nuts from the track rod and upper wishbone ball joint and also took off the plastic cover from the track rod ball joint, before the top hat came out of the freezer.
 The final bit of preparation was to slide the thin spacer onto the upright.
 It only wants to go one way, so don’t force it.